Fried Chicken in Atlanta is serious yum!

--Photo Credits: Top, Food 101, Photo by Lauren Rubenstein; Watershed on Peachtree courtesy Watershed on Peachtree; Rosebud courtesy Green Olive Media; Sun In My Belly by Amber Fouts; P’cheen by Teodora Nicolae; Cardamom Hill by Chris Hornaday; Wrecking Bar Brewpub by Greg Scott with Picture This!
+-Photo Credits: Top, Food 101 (restaurant now closed), Photo by Lauren Rubenstein; Watershed on Peachtree courtesy Watershed on Peachtree; Sun In My Belly by Amber Fouts; P’cheen by Teodora Nicolae; Chef Asha Gomez’s dish by Chris Hornaday; Wrecking Bar Brewpub by Greg Scott with Picture This!
 Photography.

 Featured products, services and/or travel arrangements may have been complimentary in part or in full; this affords the research opportunity but does not sway opinion.
 A version of this article was also published in Where Atlanta magazine.

 Updated 10/27/19.
 Several restaurants originally featured have since closed and/or chefs have changed jobs.
 Fear not: finding great fried chicken in Atlanta GA is still easy to do!